anshul-birajdar/Personal/README.md

 ```

 ```
+networkinbg
+ifconfig  # to see internet connections ifconfig lan_name ipaddr #to cofig traceroute ping sitename.com # pings the site until press ^C (useful for checking net is there) traceroute google.com # to trace the route of packets
 vi: $ vimtutor
-other  commands : see "the linux command line" book
+other  commands : see "the linux command line" or "unix for 7th graders" books
 ```